 In total, it took the Blackfoot tribe two years to restore their reservation to what it was before the disaster.
 Shortly after the flood, the tribe declared June 8 to be an annual day of remembrance and mourning for those lost to the 1964 Montana Flood.
 To this day, services are still held every year in a Native American museum to show respect.

 Just as a forceful flood can cause long-lasting damage to a community, other elements can have the same effect.

 In 1964, Montana suffered from a famous flood.
 But in 2021, the enemy to the safety of Montana locals is water’s rival: wildfires.
 In contrast to the desires of those alive during the 20th-century disaster in Montana, Kalispell and West Glacier occupants are praying for rain.

 As of Aug.
-10, at least are ravaging the state, with national attention on the Northern Rockies in western Montana.
+10, at least 24 large, active wildfires are ravaging the state, with national attention on the Northern Rockies in western Montana.
 While locals receive pre-evacuation warnings and pack their belongings in cautious preparation, the danger serves as a reminder of what Montana went through in the past.
 But it also recalls the strength of the community to rebuild itself after destruction.